Note

 from mace.calculators import mace_mp # noqa

 Load the frames.
-In this example we are loading the M3CD dataset with the reduced number of stuctures.
+In this example we are loading the reduced M3CD dataset.

 m3cd_frames = ase.io.read("data/explore_m3cd.xyz", ":")